Fishkill Farms' CSA

 How many people will one share feed?

 This depends on how often you cook, how much your diet is fruit and veggie based, and whether you will be canning or freezing produce for the winter.
-A CSA share will supplement a large part of the food supply of a 3-4 member family or provide most of the fruits and vegetables eaten by two.
+A summer CSA share will supplement a large part of the food supply of a 3-4 member family or provide most of the fruits and vegetables eaten by two.
 One person will have food left over for hungry and appreciative neighbors.
 The amount given varies over the course of the season.
+Designed to act as a supplement to a family's produce needs, rather than a total replacement, the winter share will cover a substantial amount of a 3-4 person family's produce requirements, providing them with the rare opportunity to eat local all year round!

 Do you offer half shares?